efene/efene.github.io/_sources/language-introduction.txt

-After the result type declaration we declare another type called **division_error**, which doesn't receive arguments and is defined as the result type where the error type can be the atom division_by_zero amd the value type can be any number.
+After the result type declaration we declare another type called **division_error**, which doesn't receive arguments and is defined as the result type where the error type can be the atom division_by_zero and the value type can be any number.

 Notice that types are like function calls, a bare atom is just the atom value.

-Then we define our divide_two_typed function and after the name we add a function anotation *@spec* that is used to provide a type specification for the function, there we define that the function receives two arguments of type number and returns a value that satisfies the division_error type.
+Then we define our divide_two_typed function and after the name we add a function annotation *@spec* that is used to provide a type specification for the function, there we define that the function receives two arguments of type number and returns a value that satisfies the division_error type.